Angel Parker

 Angel Parker is an American actress.
 Since 2000 she has appeared in numerous films and TV series and has done voice acting on video games.
-Her most notable credits include Criminal Minds (2008), ER (2008–2009), Lab Rats (2012–16), Runaways (2017–2019), and The Rookie (2019–2025).
+Her most notable credits include Criminal Minds (2008), ER (2008–2009), Lab Rats (2012–2016), Runaways (2017–2019), and The Rookie (2019–present).

 Biography and career

 Angel Parker was accepted into the American Academy of Dramatic Arts at age 16, and since 2000 she has been acting.
 Some of her most notable roles include Tasha Davenport on Disney XD's Lab Rats, Shawn Holley in the Emmy Award-winning FX series American Crime Story: The People vs. OJ Simpson, Catherine Wilder, Marvel's action series, Runaways.

 In year 2000, she starred in Joss Whedon's Angel.
 Additional credits include The Good Doctor, NCIS: Los Angeles, 9-1-1: Lone Star, The Rookie, REL, The Strain, Trial & Error, Castle, Criminal Minds, ER, Kevin Costner's ABC pilot National Parks, NBC's pilot La Brea and Grand Crew.

 In 2022, she appeared on Animal Kingdom, Hulu's The Dropout, the independent feature film Prisoner's Daughter and Netflix's The Recruit in a recurring role.